sjkp/letsencrypt-siteextension/README.md

 | letsencrypt:Email	| The Email used for registering with Let's Encrypt
 | letsencrypt:Hostnames |	Comma separated list of custom hostnames (externally hosted setup with CNames), that should automatically be configured for the site.

 As it can be seen from the list of App Settings a service principal is needed.
-The extension uses this service principal that must be assigned permissions to the web app, for installing and updating the certificate.
+The service principal must be assigned permissions to the web app, that is required as the extension use it for installing and updating the certificate.

+Besides the App Settings, the two Azure Web Job required connection strings ```AzureWebJobsStorage``` and ```AzureWebJobsDashboard``` must also exists, as the extension relies on an internal Web Job to renew the certificates once they expire.

+To see an example of an ARM template installation look at [azuredeploy.json](LetsEncrypt.ResourceGroup/Templates/azuredeploy.json)